ghfbsd/RB-P-CAN-485/README.md

 The board's documentation tells you how to use the external connections for USB, power, CAN and 485 I/O.  Refer to that material for details.
+USB power to either the board or to the RPP will run both.
+However, only the RPP USB connection will talk to your computer's development platform/IDE, so use that one.

 Note that there are two further connections that are not documented but visible on the board (see map below):  CS and INT.
 These are both crucial to effective